Definition of 'smear'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Smear the cut surfaces with olive oil and season with salt.
 Times, Sunday Times (2012)Wipe the scallops dry and smear with groundnut oil.
 Times, Sunday Times (2016)It makes no sense to skip your smear test.
 The Sun (2014)It is very obviously another smear built on false foundations.
 Times, Sunday Times (2013)Smear the cut surfaces with olive oil and place in the bottom of the oven.
 Times, Sunday Times (2007)Trim skin and fat from chicken and smear with olive oil.
 Times, Sunday Times (2010)Pools of blood smeared the stone steps and walkways.
 The Sun (2007)Information about smear tests should be readily available to young women.
 The Sun (2009)Smear the cut surfaces with olive oil and lay the thyme over the top.
 Times, Sunday Times (2008)Smear with olive oil and squeeze over juice from the lemon.
 Times, Sunday Times (2012)It was a smear of blood left behind by a thumb.
-FINGERPRINTS: Murder and the Race to Uncover the Science of Identity (2002)Her smear test has shown abnormal cells.
-The Sun (2009)But then it became cracked and smeared with paint and was finally put out of sight in a back room.
+FINGERPRINTS: Murder and the Race to Uncover the Science of Identity (2002)But then it became cracked and smeared with paint and was finally put out of sight in a back room.
 The Sun (2010)Smear the inside lavishly with butter.
 Times, Sunday Times (2008)It has already left incontinent smears of grease on the bag and beneath the golden crust the pastry is chewy and undercooked.
 Times, Sunday Times (2010)Hours after it went on display the billboard was defaced, with brown paint smeared on the image.
-Times, Sunday Times (2009)Women who had their last cervical smear with the woman are being offered a repeat test and some extra vaccinations are also being offered.
-Times, Sunday Times (2011)WOULD like to know how many successful smear campaigns the police have got away with.
+Times, Sunday Times (2009)WOULD like to know how many successful smear campaigns the police have got away with.
 The Sun (2013)It is a smear campaign.
 Times, Sunday Times (2012)It's a government smear campaign.
-Times, Sunday Times (2013)A smear is a cancer test.
-The Sun (2009)I've just got a paint smear on my jeans.
+Times, Sunday Times (2013)I've just got a paint smear on my jeans.
 The Sun (2006)